Elvis10ten/pcas/README.md

 ### Pros

 1. Local & standalone: No LAN requirements.
-2. Fast, reliable and power efficient.
+2. Fast, reliable and power-efficient.

 ### Cons

-1. Shorter distance: WiFi usually have 10x more range.
+1. Shorter distance: WiFi usually has 10x more range.
 2. Unidirectional flow.
 3. Scanning is expensive.